Tristan-Tompkins/Tic-Tac-Toe-client/README.md

 2. Take a break after certain amount of time regardless of progress.
 3. Write down diagrams if stuck.
 4. Explain code to peers for different approaches to solve the problem.

+###Future Plans

+In the future I would like to add some additional SCSS to make it more appealing to the user.
+Add a theme selector for the different races of the WoW game letting thee user choose.
+Also allow the an Ai that the user can interact with.
+Adding additional features such a history of games and a multiplayer aspect with leaderboards.